overextended/overextended.github.io/docs/ox_inventory/Guides/creatingItems.md

 If you are using ESX you can continue using `ESX.RegisterUsableItem` if desired.
 Using the built-in system is more secure and provides simple progressbar support.

-An item will be usable when client variables are added to [https://github.com/overextended/ox_inventory/blob/main/data/items.lua](data/items.lua), or has a registered item callback.
-Item callbacks can be added by defining an export (recommended), or by adding it to [https://github.com/overextended/ox_inventory/blob/main/modules/items/client.lua#L33](items/client.lua).
+An item will be usable when client variables are added to [data/items.lua](https://github.com/overextended/ox_inventory/blob/main/data/items.lua), or has a registered item callback.
+Item callbacks can be added by defining an export (recommended), or by adding it to [items/client.lua](https://github.com/overextended/ox_inventory/blob/main/modules/items/client.lua#L33).

-When defining [https://github.com/overextended/ox_inventory/blob/main/data/items.lua](item data), adding client.export will trigger an event on item use.
+When defining [item data](https://github.com/overextended/ox_inventory/blob/main/data/items.lua), adding client.export will trigger an event on item use.
 The correct formatting is `export = resourceName.exportName`.

 ```lua